Guinness Storehouse: Visitor attractions

 The Guinness Storehouse explains the history of beer.
 The story is told through various interactive exhibition areas including ingredients, brewing, transport, cooperage, advertising, and sponsorship.

 The Storehouse covers seven floors surrounding a glass atrium shaped in the form of a pint of Guinness.
 The ground floor introduces the beer's four ingredients (water, barley, hops, and yeast), and the brewery's founder, Arthur Guinness.
 Other floors feature the history of Guinness advertising and include an interactive exhibit on responsible drinking.

 At the base of the atrium lies a copy of the 9,000-year lease signed by Arthur Guinness on the brewery site.
 In the Perfect Pint bar, visitors may pour their own pint of Guinness and even get their selfie printed on top of a pint.
 The Brewery Bar on the fifth floor offers Irish cuisine, using Guinness both in the cooking and as an accompaniment to food.
-The seventh-floor houses the Gravity Bar with views of Dublin and where visitors may drink a pint of Guinness included in the price of admission.
+The seventh-floor houses the Gravity Bar with views of Dublin and where visitors may drink a pint of Guinness.
+Most of the admission tickets include one pint in the price.

 The Guinness Open Gate Brewery is an experimental taproom nearby, showcasing small-batch beer creations from the Guinness brewery.

 The Storehouse also contains the Guinness Archives, containing records and artifacts dating back to 1759.